vernchao91/vernchao91/README.md

 🌱 Frameworks that I am currently learning are 🐍 Python, Django, 🔥Firebase and  C++.
 I'm determined to expand my knowledge constantly.

 🖥🖱️🎮⚡🏀🏈⚽ A few things about myself is that I'm very competitive.
-I love playing games and sports and I also love watching sports and esports.
+I love playing and watching sports.
+I also love playing video games and watching competitive esports.
 My passion for technology grew at an early age!
 I now love the fact that I can use my knowledge to make my career part of my hobby!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=vernchao91&count_private=true)